Here are my top 3 Reasons why I love Matching Games for ESL.

 Time saver

 Finally, matching games are quick.
 With relatively low prep, easy storage, and a variety of vocabulary options, teachers can have memory games ready and play in a short session.
-When I’m even shorter on time, I put pictures face up to speed the matching.
+When I’m even shorter on time, I put pictures face up to speed the matching or just use a few targeted matches.
 Once you have introduced it, students can independently play with a buddy or a group while building relationships with their peers and continuing to practice new terms.
+Pictures and words can later be added to a writing center or pocket chart.

-Looking for these matching games for your ESL classroom?
-Click on the photos above to get the links to these matching games for ESL.
+Looking for these matching games?
+They are great for Kindergarten and first grade classrooms.
+Click on any photos above to get the links to these matching games for ESL.
 Wish you had a bundle to prep for several games at once?
 Check out the bundle below!
 Have fun!

 Looking for other games for your ESL classroom?
-Check out this blog post:
+Additionally, check out this blog post: